-Work we have done to date includes the development and evaluation of treatments for patients with depression and cancer, medically unexplained neurological symptoms and chronic fatigue syndrome.
+The work we have done to date includes the development and evaluation of treatments for patients with depression and cancer, medically unexplained neurological symptoms and chronic fatigue syndrome.

 We are currently studying new ways of delivering psychiatric and psychological care for the medically ill in the following projects:

 - The nature and associations of symptoms in patients with cancer.
-This work is part funded by Oxford NIHR CLAHRC and is a secondary analysis of a large Scottish NHS dataset on the symptoms suffered by cancer patients, the creation of which was funded by Cancer Research UK.
+This work is part funded by the Oxford NIHR CLAHRC and is a secondary analysis of a large Scottish NHS dataset of the symptoms suffered by cancer patients, the creation of which was funded by Cancer Research UK.
 It is being conducted in collaboration with colleagues at the London School of Hygiene and Tropical Medicine.